vladvlad00/Backgammon/README.md

 }
 ```

-  The usual flow is of this kind: The user sends a message to the server, the server then broadcasts the message to all the users currently connected to the same lobby as the first user.
+  The usual flow is of this kind: The user sends a message to the server, the server interprets the message and then broadcasts it to all the users currently connected to the same lobby as the first user.

 ## The AI